zedttxj/Computer-Software-Introspection/Example-1/README.md

 ```
 0x0000000000401460 <+444>:   cmpq   $0x53c,0xd945(%rip)        # 0x40edb0 <total_data>
 ```
-If our input exceeded 0x53c bytes, the program will exit normally without triggering the `win` function, which is our goal.
-I figured it out by print the total_data using `p 0x40edb0`
+If our input exceeded 0x53c bytes, the program will exit normally without triggering the `win` function.
+Our goal is to triggering the `win` function.
+I figured out this fact by printing the total_data using `p 0x40edb0`

+### Running the Program

 I start the program using `start output.cimg` where my output.cimg is my cimg file